Home/Blog Center/Security Camera

 1. Westminster: 366.9 crimes per 1,000

 It’s no surprise that Westminster tops the list.
-With attractions like Oxford Street, Soho, and countless central landmarks, it’s one of London’s busiest areas.
-But all that foot traffic also means more opportunities for theft.
+With attractions like Oxford Street, Soho, and many of London’s busiest landmarks, the borough sees huge daily footfall, which also creates more opportunities for theft.

 2. Camden: 186.4 crimes per 1,000